 All of the above factors can affect lawyers’ salaries.
 So can geography.
 Glassdoor, a salary aggregating site, puts the national average lawyer salary at $106,148, but reports the average salary for New York lawyers as $114,134.
 The Glassdoor average for Kansas City, MO? $89,452.

-According to the BLS, the top-paying state for lawyers isn’t a state – it’s the District of Columbia.
-There, the annual mean wage for lawyers is $174,480.
-The other highest-paying states for lawyers are California, New York, Massachusetts and Delaware.
+According to U.S. News, the top-paying state for lawyers isn’t a state – it’s the District of Columbia.
+There, the annual mean wage for lawyers is $189,560.
+However, four of the top five highest-paying cities are all in California, with San Jose at the top with $198,100.

 What about metro areas?
 The top-paying metro area for lawyers is San Jose-Sunnyvale-Santa Clara, CA, where lawyers earn an annual mean wage of $204,010.
 Other top-paying metro areas for lawyers are: Bridgeport-Stamford-Norwalk, CT; San Francisco-Redwood City-South San Francisco, CA; Los Angeles-Long Beach-Glendale, CA and New York-Jersey City-White Plains, NY-NJ.